skoolkid/skoolkit/sphinx/source/ref-files.rst

 * ``InputRegisterTableHeader`` - the text to use in the header of input register tables on routine disassembly pages; if not specified, no header is displayed
+* ``JavaScript`` - the base name of the JavaScript file to include in every page (default: None); multiple JavaScript files can be declared by separating their names with semicolons
 * ``LinkOperands`` - a comma-separated list of instruction types whose operands should be hyperlinked when possible (default: ``CALL,DEFW,DJNZ,JP,JR``); add ``LD`` to the list to enable the address operands of LD instructions to be